 Michelle Spencer – Legal Technology Micro-Influencer

 My final favorite legal tech tweeter is Michelle Spencer.
-Michelle is a big law alum, and veritable expert on the efficiently operated law firm.
+Michelle is a big law alum and a veritable expert in an efficiently operated law firm.

 She’s taken those years of experience in legal software training and practice and launched a fantastic consultancy – the Legal Learning Development Network.

-Michelle is also a partner of ours and is the genius behind much of the vendor agnostic, and material-rich, Learning Management System (LMS) Toolkit which aims to make it easier for firms to choose an LMS, ANY LMS (yes, ANY LMS – not just ours!).
+Michelle is also a partner of ours and is the genius behind much of the vendor-agnostic and material-rich LMS Evaluation Toolkit, which aims to make it easier for firms to choose an LMS, ANY LMS (yes, ANY LMS – not just ours!).

 eLearning & Legal Technology Influencers

-Our fantastic CEO Claire Revell is something of a social media influencer in her own right.
+Alongside other legal market influencers in the tech space like Nicole Black and Andrew Arruda, our fantastic CEO Claire Revell is something of a social media influencer and force to be reckoned with in her own right.
 As an advocate for women in STEM, leadership, eLearning and business; Claire is at the forefront of sharing forward-thinking and positive messaging around these subjects and more.

 So if you reach gin and tonic time this evening and want something interesting to read, go over and follow these Legal Technology Influencers on Twitter!

-For more of this sort of thing and other top Legal Technology influencers, check out our Twitter List of L&D Movers & Shakers which highlights the L&D professionals, influencers and general chatterboxes that are worth following.
+For more of this sort of thing and other top Legal Technology influencers, check out this Twitter List which includes our top 50 L&D Movers & Shakers.
+Highlighting the L&D professionals, influencers and general chatterboxes covering learning and development, these Tweeters are worth following.